JustAsabre/LANDING-PAGE-BOILERPLATE/README.md

 ## GA4
 - Set `VITE_GA_MEASUREMENT_ID` to enable analytics
 - Loaded programmatically in `src/lib/ga.ts` to avoid inline scripts and match CSP

+## Shadcn-style structure and animations

+This project is set up with a shadcn-compatible folder layout and config:

+- `components.json` defines aliases and Tailwind config paths
+- UI components live in `src/components/ui`
+- Utility `cn` helper is in `src/lib/utils.ts`

+Included UI/animation components:

+- Aurora background: `src/components/ui/aurora-background.tsx`
+  - Usage: wrap any section to add soft animated gradient blobs
+  - Example: the `Hero` section is wrapped with `AuroraBackground`
+  - Demo: `src/components/ui/aurora-background.demo.tsx`

+- Splash cursor: `src/components/ui/splash-cursor.tsx`
+  - Usage: place once near the app root for a subtle glow following the cursor
+  - Example: rendered in `src/App.tsx`
+  - Props: `colorClass` (Tailwind gradient start, default `from-brand-400/40`), `radius` in px

+Notes
+- No inline scripts; effects are CSS/framer-motion based and CSP-friendly
+- You can add more components from 21st.dev or shadcn/ui using the same structure

 ## Deploy